-The man-made lake (Kabaka’s lake) is the only man-made lake found in the central part of Uganda.
+The man-made lake (Kabaka’s lake) is the only man-made lake found in the central part of Uganda to thrill while on Uganda Safaris Tours.
 The lake was purposely dug in favour of Kabaka Mwanga who loved water sports on top of other reasons like enrich the beauty of Buganda’s kingdom, provide fish for the king and his people as well water provision for his people.
 It’s located in Ndeeba, a Kampala suburb.

 This is found in central Kampala suburb of Nansana.
 However, little is known about these tombs.
-It is one of the places of interest for learning about and exploring Buganda’s richness.
+It is one of the places of interest for learning about and exploring Buganda Kingdom.